DataDog/integrations-core/openstack/README.md

 ## Further Reading

-To get a better idea of how (or why) to integrate your Nova OpenStack compute module with Datadog, check out our [series of blog posts][9] about it.
+To get a better idea of how (or why) to integrate your Nova OpenStack compute module with Datadog, check out Datadog's [series of blog posts][9] about it.

-See also our blog posts:
+See also these other Datadog blog posts:

 - [Install OpenStack in two commands for dev and test][10]
 - [OpenStack: host aggregates, flavors, and availability zones][11]